Amiga Corporation: 1984

 One of Tramiel's first acts after forming Atari Corp. was to fire most of Atari's remaining staff and stop almost all ongoing projects in order to review their continued viability.
 It was during this time in late July that Tramiel's representatives discovered the original Atari Inc./Amiga contract.

 BYTE had reported in April 1984 that Amiga "is developing a 68000-based home computer with a custom graphics processor.
 With 128K bytes of RAM and a floppy-disk drive, the computer will reportedly sell for less than $1000 late this year".
 It turned out that Amiga was supposed to deliver the Amiga chipset to Atari Inc. on June 30, 1984, or forfeit the company and its technology.
 With the deadline fast approaching and still not having enough funds to finish development, the Amiga crew went on alert after having heard rumors that Tramiel was in closed negotiations to complete the purchase of Atari in several days.
-Remembering Tramiel's visit that Spring during their investor campaign, they began scrambling for another large investor.
+Remembering Tramiel's visit that Spring during its investor campaign, it began scrambling for another large investor.
 So, at around the same time that Tramiel was in negotiations with Atari, Amiga wound up entering into discussions with Commodore.
-The discussions ultimately led to Commodore wanting to purchase Amiga outright, which would (from Commodore's viewpoint) cancel any outstanding contracts — including the contract given to the now defunct Atari Inc. So instead of Amiga delivering the chipset to Atari, Commodore delivered a check of $500,000 to Atari Corp. on Amiga's behalf (right about the time they were discovering the contract), in effect returning the funds invested into Amiga for completion of the Lorraine chipset.
+The discussions ultimately led to Commodore wanting to purchase Amiga outright, which would (from Commodore's viewpoint) cancel any outstanding contracts — including the contract given to the now defunct Atari Inc. So instead of Amiga delivering the chipset to Atari, Commodore delivered a check of $500,000 to Atari Corp. on Amiga's behalf (right about the time it was discovering the contract), in effect returning the funds invested into Amiga for completion of the Lorraine chipset.